metaphorz/CodexTest/README.md

 ## WebGL Explorer

 A browser-based explorer is available using WebGL for fast rendering.
-Open `index.html` in a modern browser.
+Open `mandelbrot.html` in a modern browser.
+You can also open `index.html` for a landing page with links to all WebGL demos.
 Use the sliders to adjust the number of iterations and color shift.
 Click and drag to pan and use the mouse wheel to zoom.

 If your browser blocks loading the file directly, start a local server: